Are Electronic Signatures Legal?

 Yes, electronic signatures are valid in all U.S. states and are granted the same legal status as handwritten signatures under state laws.

-The District of Columbia, Puerto Rico, the Virgin Islands and 47 states have adopted UETA, and most of these have made few, if any, modifications to UETA.
-Only three states (New York, Illinois and Washington) maintain their own independently developed laws, but all of them are consistent with UETA.
+The District of Columbia, Puerto Rico, the Virgin Islands and 49 states have adopted UETA, and most of these have made few, if any, modifications to UETA.
+Only Illinois maintains its own independently developed laws, but they are consistent with UETA.

-However, even with the slight differences among the states, there’s enough consistency to permit all businesses to adopt a single process for electronically signing agreements across the country for most use cases.
+However, even with the slight differences among the states, there is enough consistency to permit all businesses to adopt a single process for electronically signing agreements across the country for most use cases.